Molecular-Nanophotonics/TrackerLab/README.md

 If all required packages are installed properly you should see something similar to:
 ![Screenshot](https://github.com/Molecular-Nanophotonics/TrackerLab/blob/master/Resources/Screenshot.PNG)

 To get started, click `Select...` and select a set of `*_movie.tdms` files.
-The TrackerLab support TDMS files and stacked TIFF files.

-In the pre-processing panel a media filter and a circular mask can be applied to the image.
-In the tracking tab the tracking method and parameters can be adjusted.
+The software suports a specific TDMS files and stacked TIFF files for general use.
+In the pre-processing panel a media filter and a circular mask can be applied to the images.
+In the tracking tab the tracking method and parameters can be selected.
+Click `Start` tp process .

-To run the tracking algorithm for all selected files click `Start`.
-The tracking data will be stored as a DataFrame `features` in a HDF5 file along with the metadata.
+Depending on the selected Setting the tracking data will be stored as DataFrame in a `*_features.h5` HDF5 file along with some metadata.

 ## Jupyter Notebooks

-[HDF5FileLoader.ipynb](https://github.com/Molecular-Nanophotonics/TrackerLab/blob/master/Jupyter-Notebooks/HDF5FileLoader.ipynb) demonstate how to load the HDF5 features files.
+[HDF5FileLoader.ipynb](https://github.com/Molecular-Nanophotonics/TrackerLab/blob/master/Jupyter-Notebooks/HDF5FileLoader.ipynb) demonstate how to load and handle the HDF5 features files.

-## Writing your Own Module
+## Adding New Modules